MCD-Infrati/etlproject-e7/README.md

 |[Full Name](https://github.com/[github handle]) |     @janeDoe    |

 ## Contact
-* Feel free to contact the team leader or the instructor with any questions or if you are interested in contributing!
+* Feel free to contact the any member of the team with any questions or if you are interested in contributing!

 ## Project Intro/Objective
-The purpose of this project is ________.
-(Describe the main goals of the project and potential civic impact.
-Limit to a short paragraph, 3-6 Sentences)

-### Partner
-This section should be added when there's a partner institution
-* [Name of Partner organization/Government department etc..]
-* Website for partner
-* Partner contact: [Name of Contact], [slack handle of contact if any]
-* If you do not have a partner leave this section out
+The purpose of this project is to build an ETL process using Pentaho Data Integration (PDI) in order to obtain a csv file, performing the process of extraction and transformation of the data available in the relational database BD Ames, in csv files and in MongoDB.

 ### Methods Used
 * Inferential Statistics